paula-verdugo/paula-verdugo.github.io/_pages/teaching.md

 ## At Universidad de la República, Uruguay

-* Mathematics I, for Natural Sciences students
+* Mathematics 1, for Natural Sciences students
-* Differential and Integral Calculus I, for Bachelor in Mathematics' students
+* Differential and Integral Calculus 1, for Bachelor in Mathematics' students
 * Introduction to Computer Sciences (functional programming in Haskell), for Bachelor in Mathematics' students
-* Linear algebra I, for Bachelor in Mathematics' students
+* Linear algebra 1, for Bachelor in Mathematics' students
-* Linear algebra II, for Bachelor in Mathematics' students
+* Linear algebra 2, for Bachelor in Mathematics' students
 * Linear algebra and geometry I, for Engineering students
-* Calculus I, for Engineering students
+* Calculus 1, for Engineering students